sunaku/tamzen-font/README.md

 see its effect.
 Afterwards, you can add this snippet to your ~/.Xdefaults or ~/.Xresources files to have these settings be automatically applied by XTerm.

-### URxvt integration
+### [URxvt][4] integration

-The following aliases let you dynamically switch between the various Tamzen fonts when run inside a shell that is attached to [the URxvt terminal][4].
+The following command aliases let you dynamically switch between the various Tamzen fonts when run inside a shell that is attached to the URxvt terminal.

     alias font="printf '\e]710;%s\007'"